dareyio/Linux_fundamentals/project-2/step3.md

 >>5.
 Check the default route information of your system<<

 >>6.
 Ping `www.google.com` from your system to see if you can access google servers from your terminal.
-Make sure you define the number of packets to send to the google<<
+Make sure you define the number of packets to send to google servers<<

+>>7.
+Look up DNS information for `google.com`

+>>8.
+Find the IP address to  www.google.com

+>>9.
+Check the hostname  of  your server